llvm/circt/docs/RationaleSeq.md

 stateful constructs which can be used to model sequential logic, independent of the output method (e.g. SystemVerilog).

+We have yet to flesh this dialect out to represent all common stateful components.
+We start with a register and will build from there.

 ## Definitions

 For the sake of precision, we use the following definitions:

+- Physical devices:
-- **Latch:** A memory element which is only sensitive to the levels of its inputs.
+  - **Unclocked Latch:** A memory element which is only sensitive to the levels of its inputs.
 Has no clock.
 Example: SR Latch.
-- **Clocked (gated) latch:** A latch wherein the inputs are gated by a clock.
+  - Clocked (gated) **latch:** A latch wherein the inputs are gated by a clock.
 Transparent the entire time the clock is high.
 Generally referred to as a "latch".
 Examples: "gated SR latch", "D latch".
-- **Flip-flop:** An edge-sensitive memory element.
+  - Edge-triggered **flip-flop:** An edge-sensitive memory element.
 Captures the input value on one or both clock edges.
 Variants: posedge FF, negedge FF, "edge-sensitive" FF (captures the input value on both edges), resettable FF.
+- Abstract models:
   - **Register:** A synchronous, resettable memory element.
 Can be implemented using any of the above "circuit level" elements.

 ## The register operation